Sanfe/robingood/README.md

 - For channel id, you could use https://t.me/getInfoByIdBot ot come to telegram web and take the -10000000 and the end in the URL.
 - Fill this configuration variables in top of the example  .env file. rename to .env
 - pip install -r requirements.txt
-- When it configured, you could add as service in Linux.
-It works in Steam Deck too.
+- When it configured, you could add as service in Linux. tested in Steam Deck.

 # Common vars
 - API_ID=''  # Replace with your API ID de Telegram